dvdesolve/ArchRPkgs/README.md

 # R packages for Arch Linux
 This repository contains ready-to-use `PKGBUILD`s for manual building of R packages and installing them with Pacman.

+## PROJECT IS GOING TO ARCHIVE
+Unfortunately, I have no more time and power to keep project alive.
+It was great experience and I hope that my work helped someone.
+Since 20.03.2024 the project is going to be read only.
+Latest binary build available up to this date will reside in my repository till 01.01.2025 and then will be deleted.
+This GitHub repo is going to be archived but will remain accessible to anyone.
+Hope that enthusiasts will take it for their needs and improve existing toolset presented in this repo.
+Thank you, everyone!

 ## Adding packages
 If you don't know how to write your own `PKGBUILD`s feel free to ask me for adding new package via issue mechanism of GitHub.